19hours/sg-statutes/Acts/Employment Act.md

 [41/2004; 28/2008]

-(3) The childcare leave shall be in addition to the rest days, holidays, annual leave and sick leave to which an employee is entitled under sections 36, 88, 43 and 89, respectively.
+(3) The childcare leave shall be in addition to the rest days, holidays, annual leave and sick leave to which an employee is entitled under sections 36, 88, 88A and 89, respectively.

 [41/2004; 32/2008]

+[Act 55 of 2018 wef 01/04/2019]

 (4) An employer shall grant, and an employee who is entitled to childcare leave shall take, the entitlement of childcare leave of 2 days for a relevant period not later than the last day of that relevant period, and any employee who fails to take that leave by that day —